 To get the most out of addiction therapy in Idaho, it's important to be honest and to avoid "punishing" family members for things they say.
 Don't get angry with your mother simply because she shared the way your addiction affects her; sharing such information is a vital ingredient in the recipe for overcoming the pain of addiction.

 Family therapy is not for everyone.
 You may benefit from family therapy if you're hoping to repair the damage your addiction has caused, address old conflicts, or simply develop a better relationship with the people who know you best.
 Not all families are the close and warm units we see in movies, though, so if your family is abusive, you may want to steer clear.
-Some other scenarios in which you may want to avoid family therapy include:

 The relationship you develop with your family therapist is the single most significant predictor of whether or not family therapy will work.
 Thus it's vitally important to carefully interview your therapist.
 If you're in rehab and dislike your therapist, be sure to speak up so you can be assigned a new one.
 If you're searching for a family therapist on your own, though, ask the following questions: